guzmonne/dynamodb-graph-model/README.md

 the future to transform it into a proper documentation page.
 I wish there was something like `Sphix` for JavaScript.

+## Playground

+To test the model in action, I set up a simple playground.
+On the `scripts` folder you'll find some scripts to easily set everything up.
+I might also add a docker version in the future.

+As test data, I am using this [Simpsons Kaggle data](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data).
+You should downloaded from the link, and added into the database.
+It should be as easy as copy the dump on the `scripts` folder and then run the necessary scripts.

 ## Test

 I am using `jest` to test the library.
 So, just clone the repo, install the